 - Never Trust a Weatherman in Pittsburgh.
 The May 3, 1955 Tartan warned spectators that they should bring raincoats to Raceday, as rain was expected, potentially causing issues for the races.
 However, as is usual in Pittsburgh, the weather reports were incorrect, and the days ended up sunny and relatively warm (particularly for Finals).

 - ATO Builds Greatness.
 Although buggies did not formally have names yet, by the time the 1950s rolled around, the buggies on the course started to be a little more consistent (as opposed to the 1920s and 1930s, when buggies were typically either built from scratch, or at least modified in some way, every year).
 And so it was around this time that some received names.
-The winning buggy from 1954, which was often referred to as “Flash” or “Green Flash”, was a 1-hit wonder, but the brothers decided to go with something new in 1955.
+The winning buggy from 1954, which was often referred to as “Flash” or “Green Flash”, was a 1-hit wonder in that configuration, though we believe it was modified into what became named Andy I. Meanwhile, the brothers decided to go with something new in 1955.
 The May 10, 1955 Tartan referred to the creation as “midget flash”, since it was a smaller version of the 1954 buggy, and described it as a “copper-colored, cigar-size speedster” that went on to take 2nd place in Design Comp and win the race.
 But the creation would ultimately come to be known by a much more familiar name in the Buggy community – Golden Goose.

 - Remember to Breathe.
 Speaking of the Golden Goose, we don’t know exactly when this happened, but an interesting story was published in the March 20, 1983 Pittsburgh Press in an article entitled “Calculated Craziness”.
 One of the stories told in the article by Donald H. Cookson II (E’57), a member of ATO, was related to an ATO buggy incident in the mid-1950s.
 Apparently, the Golden Goose was sealed tight (not surprising, if you look at the photos), and in order to breathe the driver would suck air through a tube (like a snorkel).
 Mr. Cookson said that one night, while practicing for Raceday, he shoved the buggy at the top of Hill 2, but due to some malfunction, the breathing tube no longer connected the driver’s mouth to the outside air.
 The driver passed out in the buggy due to a lack of oxygen and the buggy, now in the freeroll, began weaving wildly down the street.
 The buggy hit one curb, then careened off of that and hit the other curb, before bouncing back and hitting the first curb again, finally coming to a stop.
 The brothers pulled the driver out of the buggy and he awoke, but it was a scary moment for the team.